LowellObservatory/Camelot/GOESMcGOESface/README.md

-And, by doing it ourselves, we can do value-added things like put markers on the various observing sites way more precisely or even start to fiddle with statistics over the observing sites as derived from one or many GOES-16 products.
+And, by doing it ourselves, we can do value-added things like put markers on the various observing sites way more precisely or even start to fiddle with statistics over the observing sites as derived from one or many GOES-16 products, or do simple manipulation (subtraction, RGB combos, etc.) ourselves to really get the best thing we think we need.

+Grabbing data from AWS (or wherever) also puts us in a nice position to use other open/public datasets hosted by any of the various "big data" groups for Earth/environmental science, too.